 The officers shall be elected from the membership at the October meeting by the members present.
-Specie representatives and two alternates will be nominated during fair week and voted on at the specie meetings during fair week by voting members of that particular specie.
-In the event that a species representative is voted into an officer position, the alternate will become the species representative.
+One species representative and two alternates will be nominated during fair week and voted on at the specie meetings during fair week by voting members of that particular specie.
+Specie representatives should have at least two years in the project area, not including cloverbud years, to be nominated for the position.
+If a species representative is voted into an officer position, the member will have the option to choose whether to serve as both species representative and officer or only in the officer position.
+If the member chooses to serve only in the officer position, an alternate will become the specie representative.